MUSICAL/ DRAMA F.A.Q.S.

 Paperwork!
 Arrive a few minutes before your audition time to fill out any paperwork, for most of our school locations you will need to fill out an emergency medical form and/or a code of conduct form as well as the audition form.
 At many locations you will only need to fill out the audition form.
 You can save some time by printing out the audition form and filling it out ahead of time.

 Fees!
-The entire fee is due at the time of your audition, please note that $35 of the fee is a non-refundable audition fee.
-Please see the bottom of this section if you are looking for information on our refund policy.
+The entire fee is due at the time of your audition, please note the entire fee is non-refundable and non-transferrable.
+There will be no exceptions to the non-refundable/non-transferrable policy.
 We accept cash, checks made payable to Performing Arts, Inc, MasterCard or VISA.
-Please note that this participation fee does NOT include costumes or tickets to the performance(s).
+Please note that this participation fee does NOT include costumes or ticket.
+THE ENTIRE FEE IS NON-REFUNDABLE.
+THERE WILL BE NO EXCEPTIONS TO THE NON-REFUNDABLE POLICY. ts to the performance(s).

 Sing!
 When you enter the audition area, you will come in with your completed audition form, your audition fee, and your number (this number is sitting on a table outside of the audition area, and just gives you your place in line to audition).
 The first thing we will ask you to do is to sing a small sample of a song.
 You may choose any song to sing, but it is VERY helpful if you can sing a song in a similar style as the musical you are auditioning for.
 All audition songs need to be performed a capella (without accompaniment) songs with Piano Backing, Karaoke or other music are not allowed.

 Act!
 The next thing we have you do is recite a short monologue from the script.
 Remember during this part, we aren't here to see your reading abilities - if you stumble over the words that's no big deal, but make sure you speak distinctly and with expression.
+Monologues for most of our musical productions can be found here.
 A few days prior to the audition, you will receive an e-mail with the monologue (or monologue options).
 If your child is too young to read, or is not yet a strong reader- we will give them the option to just repeat after us.
-If you do not receive this e-mail 48 hours before your audition, please be sure to check your spam filter/ promotions folders for an e-mail from email@example.com first, and if you still do not have it, send us an e-mail so we can forward you the information.
+If you do not receive this e-mail 48 hours before your audition, please be sure to check your spam filter/ promotions folders for an e-mail from firstname.lastname@example.org first, and if you still do not have it, send us an e-mail so we can forward you the information.

 Wait!
 This is probably the hardest part of the entire audition process.
 All casting assignments are handed out individually at script pick up.
 At this time you will receive your script and your part.
 In some cases, parts will be e-mailed out ahead of time, this is not common.
 Assume that parts will be handed out on the first day, unless you are told that you will receive an e-mail with role assignments.